Activity logs are vital for managing and keeping WordPress sites secure.

-Ease troubleshooting: when you have a log of who did what on your site you do not have to spend hours doing guesswork, trying to figure out what happened.
+Ease troubleshooting: when you have a log of who did what on your site, you do not have to spend hours doing guesswork, trying to figure out what happened.
 You have a record of what happened in the activity log, so you can easily find out what went wrong within just a few minutes, thus minimizing possible website downtime and user productivity.

-Better WP site and team management: Most of the time your developers, guest bloggers, and other team members do not get back to you with updates, and you have to chase them.
-When you keep an activity log of what they are doing you can stay on top of the game, so you do not have to chase them to get updates, because you can see what they are doing in real-time.
+Better WP site and team management: Most of the time, your developers, guest bloggers, and other team members do not get back to you with updates, and you have to chase them.
+When you keep an activity log of what they are doing, you can stay on top of the game, so you do not have to chase them to get updates because you can see what they are doing in real-time.

 Regulatory compliance requirements: This might not apply to everyone, but certainly applies to those who have a business website.
-Businesses who have to adhere to compliance requirements such as GDPR, PCI DSS, HIPAA, and others are legally obliged to keep a log of everything that is happening on their site.
-Therefore by installing an activity log plugin on your WordPress site, you check another checkbox towards compliance.
+Businesses that have to adhere to compliance requirements such as GDPR, PCI DSS, HIPAA, and others are legally obliged to keep a log of everything that is happening on their site.
+Therefore by installing an activity log plugin on your WordPress site, you check another checkbox toward compliance.

-Build a WordPress Intrusion Detection System: If you use a fully featured activity log plugin for WordPress, such as WP Security Audit Log, you can build a WordPress Intrusion Detection System (IDS) that can instantly alert you of any suspicious behavior, so you can take the necessary action to evade any problems.
+Build a WordPress Intrusion Detection System: If you use a fully-featured activity log plugin for WordPress, such as WP Security Audit Log, you can build a WordPress Intrusion Detection System (IDS) that can instantly alert you of any suspicious behavior, so you can take the necessary action to evade any problems.

 There are many other benefits to keeping an activity log.